Fun Blue Marlin Facts For Kids | Kidadl

 Marlin species often have their life cut short due to fishing.

 Bright cobalt blue-black on top and silver-white on the underside, the marlin species is truly majestic.
 They have a distinct, sharp spear-shaped upper jaw.
 Their stout bill is long and pointed, and they have two elongated pelvic fins and dorsal fins.
-The first of the two dorsal fins are dark blue or black in color, and all the other fins are dark brown.
+The first of the two dorsal fins is dark blue or black, and all the other fins are dark brown.
 Their large body is covered with bony scales.

 How cute are they?